mohamedabdelhameed711/MLOps-Course-Labs/README.md

-# 🚀 Bank Customer Churn Prediction with Monitoring
+# 🚀 Bank Customer Churn Prediction

 This project provides a FastAPI application serving a `GradientBoostingClassifier` model for **Bank Customer Churn Prediction**.
 It features **Docker**, **Prometheus**, and **Grafana** integration for robust monitoring.